intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/k8s.md

 The `/opt` directory contains:

-- download-analytics-zoo.sh is used for downloading Analytics-Zoo distributions.
+- download-bigdl.sh is used for downloading BigDL distributions.
 - start-notebook-spark.sh is used for starting the jupyter notebook on standard spark cluster.
 - start-notebook-k8s.sh is used for starting the jupyter notebook on k8s cluster.
-- analytics-zoo-x.x-SNAPSHOT is `ANALYTICS_ZOO_HOME`, which is the home of Analytics Zoo distribution.
+- bigdl-x.x-SNAPSHOT is `BIGDL_HOME`, which is the home of BigDL distribution.
-- analytics-zoo-examples directory contains downloaded python example code.
+- bigdl-examples directory contains downloaded python example code.
+- install-conda-env.sh is displayed that conda env and python dependencies are installed.
 - jdk is the jdk home.
 - spark is the spark home.
 - redis is the redis home.

-### **3. Run Analytics Zoo Examples on k8s**
+### **3. Run BigDL Examples on k8s**

 _**Note**: Please make sure `kubectl` has appropriate permission to create, list and delete pod._